Topological flowscape reveals state transitions in nonreciprocal living matter: A nonreciprocal mixture of starfish embryos transitions from a traveling state to a fluctuating state

 When thousands of E1 and E2 embryos are mixed, the system spontaneously exhibits collective translation, a hallmark of nonreciprocal interactions~\cite{you2020nonreciprocity}.
-Initially, the embryos flock together, forming a dynamically ordered \textit{traveling} state characterized by strong polar alignment, quantified by the velocity polarization order parameter $\mathbf{P} \equiv \langle \hat{\mathbf{v}}_i \rangle_i$~(Fig.~\ref{fig:fig1}c--d).
-Remarkably, this polar order emerges exclusively in mixed-age embryo populations, whereas it is absent in homogeneous populations, thus experimentally verifying the theoretical prediction that nonreciprocity is essential for emergent polar order~\cite{you2020nonreciprocity, saha2020scalar}.
-The velocity polarization $\mathbf{P}$ is time-dependent, rotating clockwise with a fluctuating magnitude~(Fig.~\ref{fig:fig1}d and Supplementary~Section~I.C.3).
+Initially, the embryos flock together, forming a dynamically ordered \textit{traveling} state characterized by strong polar alignment, quantified by the velocity polarization order parameter $\mathbf{P}(t) \equiv \frac{1}{N(t)} \sum_{i = 1}^{N(t)} \frac{\mathbf{v}_i(t)}{|\mathbf{v}_i(t)|}$, where $N(t)$ is the number of embryos at time $t$ and $\frac{\mathbf{v}_i(t)}{|\mathbf{v}_i(t)|}$ is the direction of $i^{th}$ particle's instantaneous velocity~(Fig.~\ref{fig:fig1}c--d, Supplementary~Videos~3--4, and Supplementary Section I.D.
+Remarkably, this polar order emerges exclusively in mixed-age embryo populations, whereas it is absent in homogeneous populations.
+This experimentally verifies the theoretical prediction that nonreciprocity is an ingredient that can lead to emergent polar order~\cite{you2020nonreciprocity, saha2020scalar}.
+The velocity polarization $\mathbf{P}$ is time-dependent, rotating clockwise with a fluctuating magnitude~(Fig.~\ref{fig:fig1}d and Supplementary~Section~I.D.3).
 This rotation arises from broken chiral symmetry of individual embryos rather than from emergent chirality via nonreciprocal alignment~\cite{fruchart2021non}.
-Furthermore, we find that E2 embryos consistently lead E1 in collective translation, confirming that nonreciprocity drives the flocking of embryos~(Supplementary~Section~I.C.4). \\
+Furthermore, we find that E2 embryos consistently lead E1 in collective translation, {suggesting} that nonreciprocity drives the flocking of embryos~(Supplementary~Section~I.D.4). \\

+After hours of collective translation, the embryo mixture transitions into a distinct self-organized state~(Supplementary~Videos~3--4).
+In this \textit{fluctuating} state, embryos arrange into an ordered lattice, while small fluctuations arise from their persistent velocity moduli that lack alignment ~(Fig.~\ref{fig:fig1}e, Supplementary~Section~I.D.5).
+As a result, the velocity polarization $\mathbf{P}$ exhibits near-zero fluctuations, demarcating the departure from the traveling state~(Fig.~\ref{fig:fig1}d). \\

+To confirm the nonreciprocity, we extracted the underlying interactions from many-body experimental trajectories using a data-driven inference method that reconstructs the most likely longitudinal and transverse forces between embryo pairs as functions of their separation and types (E1 or E2)~\cite{zhang2024nonlinear, zuo2025predicting} (Supplementary Section~II).
+Applied to the full experimental dataset~(Fig.~\ref{fig:fig1}f), this inference yields an E1--E2 longitudinal interaction that is nonreciprocal, in agreement with the isolated run-and-chase dynamics~(Fig.~\ref{fig:fig1}b), {and evolves to be less asymmetric over time (Supplementary~Section~II.B)}. \\